Growing wealth through property

 New Zealand offers several tax benefits for investing in residential property.
 For example, expenses you incur to generate your rental income may be tax deductible (you should seek professional tax advice).

 You can put the income from renting your investment property towards the repayments on the mortgage you’ve taken out to buy the property.
 (If your financing costs and other investment property-related expenses are greater than your rental income, you may find yourself in a “negative gearing”.
 While this has risks, it can also have advantages).
-Use our handy Property Investment calculator to calculate the viability of your investment options.

 Potential capital gains